databendlabs/databend/README.md

 - [x] 0.4 Support order by (2021.04)
 - [ ] 0.5 Support join
 - [ ] 1.0 Support TPC-H benchmark

-## Contributing

-You can learn more about contributing to the Datafuse project by reading our [Contribution Guide](docs/development/contributing.md) and by viewing our [Code of Conduct](docs/policies/code-of-conduct.md).

 ## License